Upcoming Semester Courses - Spring 2026

 This class introduces you to the production of UNM’s national literary magazine, Blue Mesa Review.
 We receive hundreds of submissions each year from writers hoping to see their stories, essays, or poems published in our journal.
 Your primary responsibility is to assess these submissions for possible publication in BMR.
 In addition, you will keep a log about your participation reading submissions, write a couple of short papers (maybe a blog post or book review for BMR's website), and engage in discussions that arise from the submissions we receive.
 Understanding how literary magazines work can be of great value for writers; not only can it help you improve your own writing, but it can focus your editorial sensibilities as well as help you learn more about the submission and publication process.

-To enroll in the class, send an email to Dr. Clark at clarkmp@unm.edu briefly detailing your literary interests and aspirations, as well as your Banner ID number.
+To enroll in this course, send an email to Dr. Clark at clarkmp@unm.edu briefly detailing your literary interests and aspirations, and include your Banner ID number.

 522.001: Creative Writing Workshop: Poetry